wangyufan216/starter-hugo-research-group/content/post/22-03-09-MP-paper/index.md

 ---
-title: Our new paper is publised on Molecular Psychiatry!
+title: Our new paper is publised on *Molecular Psychiatry*!
 date: 2022-03-09
 ---